perrywmellis/pymks/doc/rst/elasticity_3D.rst

 reproduce the simulation with the same boundary conditions that they were calibrated with**

-Now to get the strain field from the ``MKSRegressionModel`` just pass the same microstructure to the ``predict`` method.
+Now to get the strain field from the ``MKSLocalizationModel`` just pass the same microstructure to the ``predict`` method.

 .. code:: python

     t = tm.time.time()
-    strain_pred = MKSmodel.predict(X)
+    strain_pred = model.predict(X)
     print 'Elapsed Time',tm.time.time() - t,'Seconds'

 .. parsed-literal::

-    Elapsed Time 0.000999927520752 Seconds
+    Elapsed Time 0.00445413589478 Seconds

 Finally let's compare the results from finite element simulation and the